Babe: Pig in the City: Home media

 The film has been released on VHS, DVD (in both widescreen and pan and scan formats), and laserdisc on May 4, 1999.
 On May 22, 2001, the film was released on DVD as a 2-disc set with the original Babe.
 On September 23, 2003, it was re-released on DVD as part of The Complete Adventure Two-Movie Pig Pack in its separate widescreen and pan-and-scan formats.
+On December 16, 2025, Babe and Babe: Pig in the City received a 4K release from Kino Lorber using a new scan of the original 35mm camera negative, presented in its original aspect ratio of 1.85:1 anamorphic widescreen.

 Video game

 In 2006, a universally-panned video game based on the film was released on PlayStation 2.